The Bus Rapid Transit Investment Problem: Greater Copenhagen Case Study

 \subsection{Description of the Instances}

-Currently, the Capital Region in Denmark is planning to build a set of BRT lines within Copenhagen and the urban area surrounding it, i.e., Greater Copenhagen.
+Currently, the Capital Region in Denmark (a regional government) is planning to build a set of BRT lines within Copenhagen and the urban area surrounding it, i.e., Greater Copenhagen.
 One of these new BRT lines will run foremost along the route of the bus line 400S, which is currently a traditional mixed traffic line.
 A pre-assessment study was conducted for the BRT line that calculated the expected costs, travel durations and number of passengers per station for five different route alternatives \citep{vejdirektoratet2022brt}.
 These five route alternatives are shown in \Cref{fig:brt}.
-The line runs through several municipalities surrounding Copenhagen, which individually need to decide on the route approval, investment budget and upgrading of the segments.